raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

-At the moment the **Tree Feller** sprite only moves across the top of the Stage.
-You need to make it to sense if it is touching the edge of the Stage, so that it knows to change direction.
+At the moment, the **Tree Feller** sprite only moves across the top of the Stage.
+You need to make the sprite sense if it is touching the edge of the Stage, so that it knows to change direction.

 --- task ---